Shephexd/shephexd.github.io/_posts/DeepLearning/2017-02-17-Deep_learning-intro.md

 It is called as "Multi Layer Perceptron(MLP)".
-It is a basic copcept of neural networks.
+It is a basic concept of neural networks.
 But the problem is the weights because we set the parameters manually not automatically.